dmichaels/public/books/favorites.md

   1. What is Life?
 (Erwin Schrödinger)
   1. These Truths: A History of the United States (Jill Lepore)
   1. A Mencken Chrestomathy (H.L.
 Mencken)
-  1. The Machine Stops (E. M. Forster)
+  1. The Machine Stops (E.M.
+Forster)
   1. The Nazi Seizure of Power: The Experience of a Single German Town 1930-1935 (William Sheridan Allen)
   1. Nothing to Be Frightened Of (Julian Barnes)
   1. Material World: A Substantial Story of Our Past and Future (Ed Conway)
+  1. The Man Who Mistook His Wife for a Hat: And Other Clinical Tales (Oliver Sacks)
+  1. UNIX: A History and a Memoir (Brian Kernighan)
+  1. Diary of a Young Girl (Anne Frank)